Qweende/rsschool-cv-arhive-/cv.md

 An example code can be seen here: https://github.com/Qweende/rsschool-cv/blob/gh-pages/cv.md During this period of time, I did not work anywhere as a developer, I worked only in testing Yandex projects
 Education: higher legal
+English level a2+.
+Practiced only in correspondence with foreigners.
+Sometimes when using various applications.